microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 Parameterized Types
 -------------------

-WinRT supports type parameterization of interfaces and delegates.
+xlang supports type parameterization of interfaces and delegates.
 The parameterized types permit a family of interfaces to be defined that may be processed polymorphically in programming languages that support parametric polymorphism.